If you sometimes miss anniversaries, Valentine's Day or other events, this video can help!

 So, that was the good news.

 Often, my students think calligraphy should start easy and get harder.
 I don't know why: it isn't true of any other skill in life!
-Maybe an hour or two of fun practice at most and then they are unhappy because they aren’t creating masterpieces.
+Maybe an hour or two of fun practice and then they are unhappy because they aren’t creating masterpieces.

-Go back to 'How to Write Calligraphy'
+Go to 'How to Write Calligraphy'

 Return from 'Easy calligraphy' to homepage